-But even if it will take a while before you are traveling, vacation foreplay can also give you great joy!
-Above all, the second best thing of traveling is the anticipation!
+And even if it takes a while before you are traveling, vacation foreplay can also give you great joy!
+Above all, the second best thing about traveling is the anticipation!

 It gives a mesmerizing overview of the ‘various art forms throughout Jordan’s history’.
 First of all Zeina and Uriah.
 Two statues made of plaster from the Pre-Pottery Neolithic c.
 7500-5500 BC.
-Nowadays you can find these delicat sculptures in the Jordan Museum in Amman.
+Nowadays, you can find these delicate sculptures in the Jordan Museum in Amman.
 For sure worth a visit!

-Next to sculptures you can read about the history of pottery-making, art and technology, mosaics, traditional costumes and jewellery.
-And for the linguistics there is a chapter about Writing in Jordan: From Cuneiform to Arabic.
+Next to sculptures, you can read about the history of pottery-making, art and technology, mosaics, traditional costumes, and jewelry.
+And for linguistics, there is a chapter about Writing in Jordan: From Cuneiform to Arabic.

 A book to thumb through on a Sunday afternoon with a pot of tea close by.
-Enjoy the beautiful pieces of art, read a little bit and get ignited by the creativity througout the ages.
+Enjoy the beautiful pieces of art, read a little bit, and get ignited by the creativity throughout the ages.

-As you can see on the picture, my field guide is used a lot!
+As you can see in the picture, my field guide is used a lot!
 I take it with me on hikes in spring to identify the flowers.
-Furthermore I use it to identify the wild plants in the garden.
+Furthermore, I use it to identify the wild plants in the garden.
 And guests go through it to find that one special bird that they saw in Dana.

 The book starts with the geological history of Jordan.
-It describes how the the Tethys Sea, between Laurasia and Gondwana, more then 200 million years ago, flooded parts of what now is Jordan.
-As a result you can find many fossils and concretions during one of your hikes.
+It describes how the Tethys Sea, between Laurasia and Gondwana, more than 200 million years ago, flooded parts of what now is Jordan.
+As a result, you can find many fossils and concretions during one of your hikes.
 Other chapters are about Archaeology, Environment, Flora and Fauna.

 A must for Nature lovers!
-And the good news is, the field guide is available online!
+And in addition, the good news is the field guide is available online!

 As many of the buildings, theaters and facades are affected by time, it’s not always easy to imagine what it looked like in the old times.